 These uses include calculation of transmit steering, calculation of recommended modulation and coding scheme (MCS), and calculation of calibration parameters.

-source mesh station (STA): A mesh STA from which a medium access control (MAC) service data unit (MSDU) enters the mesh basic service set (MBSS).
+source mesh station (STA): [source mesh STA] A mesh STA from which a medium access control (MAC) service data unit (MSDU) enters the mesh basic service set (MBSS).
 A source mesh STA is either a mesh STA that is the source of an MSDU or a proxy mesh gate that receives an MSDU from a STA outside of the MBSS and forwards the MSDU on a mesh path.

-space-time stream (STS): Stream of modulation symbols created by applying a combination of spatial and temporal processing to one or more spatial streams of modulation symbols.
+space-time stream: [STS] Stream of modulation symbols created by applying a combination of spatial and temporal processing to one or more spatial streams of modulation symbols.

-spatial multiplexing (SM): A transmission technique in which data streams are transmitted on multiple spatial channels that are provided through the use of multiple antennas at the transmitter and the receiver.
+spatial multiplexing: [SM] A transmission technique in which data streams are transmitted on multiple spatial channels that are provided through the use of multiple antennas at the transmitter and the receiver.

 spatial stream: One of several streams of bits or modulation symbols that might be transmitted over multiple spatial dimensions that are created by the use of multiple antennas at both ends of a communications link.

-station (STA): A logical entity that is a singly addressable instance of a medium access control (MAC) and physical layer (PHY) interface to the wireless medium (WM).
+station: [STA] A logical entity that is a singly addressable instance of a medium access control (MAC) and physical layer (PHY) interface to the wireless medium (WM).

 For IEEE 802.11 purposes, a station is any MAC/PHY entity providing the IEEE 802.11 MAC services.
 This differs from the IEEE 802 definition of ‘station,’ which includes bridges (or ‘end stations’) that are endpoints of link layer data traffic.